amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 ```

 On this example, we read file 1 and write it to the output file.
 Later, we read file 2 and append it to the output file again.
-As you can see, `writeFile` promise returns the content of the file and you can use it in the next `then` clause.
+As you can see, `writeFile` promise returns the content of the file, and you can use it in the next `then` clause.

 ### How do I chain multiple conditional promises?

-You might have a case where you want to skip certain steps on a promise chain.
+You might have a case where you want to skip specific steps on a promise chain.
 You can do that in two ways.

 <script defer async src="https://embed.runkit.com" data-element-id="ex1"></script>
 <pre id="ex1">